Procedures for Requesting Continuation from an M.S. in to the Ph.D. in Technology

 Procedure for Students Pursuing the AT, BCM, CIT, CGT or IT M.S. degrees

-Students pursing an M.S. degree in AT, BCM, CIT, CGT or IT wishing to continue in the Doctor of Philosophy in Technology program are required to apply to the doctoral program through the Graduate School’s Apply Yourself web site.
-Because departmental M.S. programs are different programs from the college master’s, students must apply to the Technology Ph.D. program (even though those departments are within the college).
+Polytechnic Master’s Students wishing to continue in the Doctor of Philosophy in Technology program are required to apply to the doctoral program through the Graduate School’s Apply Yourself web site.
+All prospective Purdue West Lafayette Polytechnic Ph.D. residential students must apply to the Technology Ph.D. program, with the exception of those interested in applying to Ph.D. programs in the School of Aviation and Transportation Technology, or Department of Computer and Information Technology, who will apply directly to those programs.

 Thus, these students must provide all requisite application materials and pay the Graduate School application fee.
 If the GRE was taken for admittance to the respective college departmental M.S. program, the applicant will not be required to take the GRE again.
 Students should provide a copy of the scores to the Graduate Studies office to be included in their application materials (if the scores are over three years old).